Have you ever heard of phone cloning? What is it, and how can you protect yourself from this scam?

 These scanners are used for the wrong reasons, so they aren’t commonly sold in the open market.
 It is impossible to get a scanner as it is available on the dark web.
 However, they can be expensive to purchase.

-Most phones have increased support and security against cloning, so a phone cloner would want to get physical access to the SIM card to clone the device.
-Once a cloner gets physical access to the SIM card, the device can be cloned easily – especially for those using the GSM networks where swapping SIM cards is no big deal.
+Most phones have increased support and security against cloning, so a phone cloner would want physical access to the SIM card to clone the device.
+Once a cloner gets physical access to the SIM card, the device can be cloned easily – especially for those using GSM networks where swapping SIM cards is no big deal.

-By the time the cloner has the electronic serial number and authentication key of your SIM card, he will use a SIM writer to duplicate the SIM card.
+When the cloner has the electronic serial number and authentication key of your SIM card, he will use a SIM writer to duplicate the SIM card.
 Unlike electronic scanners, SIM writers are used for legitimate and genuine purposes and are not costly.
 Anyone can quickly get a SIM writer for as low as $10 or $15.

 Now, when the cloner inserts the duplicated SIM card in another mobile phone, he can use that same phone to make calls, send messages and perform different operations under the original phone owner’s account.

-Before now, cloning mobile phones was an easy task in the period of cellular communication, where cellphones and the cell network supported the phone built on analog technology.
+Before now, cloning mobile phones was an easy task in the period of cellular communication, where cell phones and the cell network supported the phone built on analog technology.
 Today, virtually all cell phones are digital, and their signals are encrypted and encoded, which makes it extremely difficult or impossible to scan SIM information.
 You can still find some drawbacks in this system, one of which is the existence of analog backups.

 Many carriers store analog cell stations running to manage the overflow in high-traffic regions.
 So, when a single station becomes congested, it overflows specific calls to the old analog network.
 That means a person with a scanner within that network area can get your phone’s identifying details and information.

-Analog system typically uses CDMA technology, which transmits your phone’s Mobile Identification Number (MIN) and Electronic Serial Number (ESN) coupled with the cell data.
+The analog system typically uses CDMA technology, which transmits your phone’s Mobile Identification Number (MIN) and Electronic Serial Number (ESN) coupled with the cell data.
 However, digital systems use GSM, which moved to use a phone’s IMEI number.